starpartyxd/txt2fnc/README.md

 What's next?
 ============
-Simply include your header file into your C program.
-Slap a char pointer to the function "&function_name" and pass it to printf.
-Voila, you are now able to print functions as if they were text without doing it by hand.
+Simply include your header file into your program.
+Slap a char pointer to the function address and pass it to printf.
+Voila, you are now able to print functions as if they were text without doing conversions by hand.

 This also has other uses, but it requires out-of-the box thinking.
 Good luck.